ladan-salimi/Electricity-Price-prediction/README.md

 ### Challenges

-One of the significant challenges encountered during this project was data handling, especially due to the geopolitical situation, such as the **war between Ukraine and Russia**.
+One significant challenge this project encountered was data handling, especially due to the geopolitical situation, such as the **war between Ukraine and Russia**.
 The absence of data on gas and oil prices further complicated accurate forecasting.

 ## Model Description